Smurph82/OpenLicenseParser/README.md

 OpenLicenseParser
 =================

-OpenLicenseParser is an Android library project that allows you to easily add references to other project's licenses to you project.
+OpenLicenseParser is an Android library project that allows you to easily add references to other project's licenses to your project.